karthik11135/zyra/README.md

 Example: Let's see how a file `one.txt` with contents `"Hi there"` is stored:

-In high level it essentially compresses it and stores it inside .git folder
+In high level it essentially compresses it and stores it inside a .git folder

 1. Zyra computes its size: `len("Hi there") = 8`.
 2. Converts the contents into a binary string